 Simon Ogden was born in 1956 in Bradford, England.
 He was a student in England during the late 1970s and early 1980s, graduating from Birmingham Polytechnic in Sculpture with a first class Honours degree and, later, from the Royal College of Art with Masters in Painting.
-He lives and works in Christchurch, New Zealand, and until recently was Associate Professor at the School of Fine Arts at the University of Canterbury.
+He lives and works in Christchurch, New Zealand, and until recently was an Associate Professor at the School of Fine Arts at the University of Canterbury.
 His studio work encompasses painting, printmaking and sculpture.
 Simon is one of the few artists in the world working with antique and ‘found’ linoleum materials to produce beautiful landscapes.

 Simon’s work draws heavily from his long held interest in European, English and American Modernism and Surrealism.
 His work interweaves artistic concerns with personal passions opening the door to a more varied dialogue, one that contains figuration and symbolic references to the landscape and the body.
 His interests move across painting, object making, design, printmaking, photography and drawing.
 Each of these areas of creative activity reinforces, feeds and extends the possibilities of his continuing artistic practice.
 He is an avid collector of materials and an obsessive viewer of environments, surfaces, history and forms.